Bruce Banner (Marvel Cinematic Universe): Infinity War

 In 2018, Thanos and the Children of Thanos intercept the Statesman to extract the Space Stone from the Tesseract.
 Hulk fights Thanos, but is overpowered.
 Heimdall uses the Bifröst Bridge to send Hulk straight to Earth, and Hulk crash-lands at the New York Sanctum of Stephen Strange and Wong in New York City, reverting to Banner.
 Banner then warns Strange about Thanos, who contacts Stark.
-When Ebony Maw and Cull Obsidian arrive in New York in pursuit of the Time Stone, Banner tries to become the Hulk, but is unable to do so.
+When Ebony Maw and Cull Obsidian arrive in New York in pursuit of the Time Stone, Banner tries to become the Hulk, but is unable to do so; Hulk is no longer willing to emerge from fear.
 He goes to the Avengers Compound for the first time reuniting with James Rhodes and later with Rogers, Romanoff, Sam Wilson, Maximoff, and Vision.
-He joins the team to Wakanda, where he uses Stark's Hulkbuster armor to battle the Outriders and manages to get the upper hand on Obsidian.
-He is pleased when Thor, Rocket, and Groot arrive to help.
+He joins the team to Wakanda on their Quinjet, where he uses Stark's Hulkbuster armor to battle the Outriders and manages to get the upper hand on Obsidian.
+He is pleased when Thor, Rocket Raccoon, and Groot arrive to help.
 In the forest, he witnesses Thanos's arrival, and is promptly trapped in rocks by Thanos and unable to fight back.
 After Thanos activates the Infinity Gauntlet and teleports away, Banner is a survivor of the Blip.

-Banner, the surviving Avengers, and Rocket return to the Avengers Compound and are shortly met by Carol Danvers.
-He then witnesses Danvers returning Stark back to Earth and reunites with him, helping him get sedated and rest.
-He accompanies the surviving Avengers, Danvers, Rocket, and Nebula back into space to the planet Titan II to confront Thanos only to find out he destroyed the Infinity Stones.
+Banner, the surviving Avengers, and Rocket return to the Compound and are shortly met by Carol Danvers.
+Afterwards, Banner, Rogers, Romanoff, Rhodes, Rocket, and Potts witness Danvers returning Stark and Nebula back to the Compound.
+Banner reunites with him, helping him get sedated and rest.
+He then accompanies the surviving Avengers, Danvers, Rocket, and Nebula back into space to the planet Titan II to confront Thanos only to find out he destroyed the Infinity Stones.